SherG/tester1/site/content/post/what-you-can-do-now-to-get-motivated-with-your-fitness-goals.md

 ---
-title: What You Can Do Now to Get Motivated With Your Fitness Goals
+title: How You Can Get Motivated With Your Fitness Goals
 date: 2019-03-18T02:52:55.081Z
 description: 'Focus on what you want to attain, not just what you want to avoid.'
 ---